 401(k) Plan-Under our 401(k) plan, all employees who are eligible to participate are entitled to make tax-deferred contributions, subject to Internal Revenue Service limitations.
 We match 100% of the employee's first 4% of contributions made, subject to annual limitations.
-Our matching contributions were \$1.4 million and \$2.6 million, respectively, during the three and six month periods ended June 30, 2019, and \$1.3 million and \$2.6 million, respectively, for the prior-year periods.
+Our matching contributions were \$1.4 million and \$2.6 million, respectively, during the three and six month periods ended June 30, 2019, and \$1.3 million and \$2.6 million, respectively.